-Assignment of Rights applications for installations seeking accreditation must be made by midnight at the end of 31 March 2022.
+Accreditation applications for installations under Assignment of Rights must also be made by midnight at the end of 31 March 2022.
 However, applications for investors to become 'Registered Investors' with us will remain open until midnight at the end of 30 June 2028.

-Only property owners may apply for Metering and Monitoring Service Package (MMSP) payments, as these cannot be assigned to an investor, please see Chapter 2 section 11.
+Only property owners may apply for Metering and Monitoring Service Package (MMSP) payments, as payments for these cannot be assigned to an investor (please see Chapter 2, Section 11).